History Of The Ancient India by

 during this period.
 On the Deccan Plateau, archaeological evidence from this

-period suggests that a large phase of political organization exists in South India, indicating the progress of sedentary life
+period suggests that a large phase of political organization exists in

 Vedic period: History Of Ancient India